Turkish Rugs

 Discover the Timeless Elegance of Turkish Rugs

 The history of Oriental Turkish rugs dates back to the Bronze Age, with evidence of early weaving techniques found in archaeological sites throughout the region.
 However, it wasn’t until the Seljuk period (11th-13th centuries) that rug weaving became a widespread and highly developed art form in Anatolia.
-During this time, Turkish tribes migrated from Central Asia to Anatolia and brought with them their traditional weaving techniques and designs.
+During this time, Turkish tribes migrated from Central Asia to Anatolia and brought traditional weaving techniques and designs.

 The 19th century saw a revival of traditional Turkish rug weaving techniques, with increased interest in preserving the art form and techniques passed down through generations of weavers.
-Today, Turkish rugs are still highly sought after for their elaborate designs, durability, and cultural significance.
+Turkish rugs are still highly sought for their elaborate designs, durability, and cultural significance.

 Bergama Rugs